httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 Example-String: bar"
 ~~~

-If parsing fails -- including when calling another algorithm -- the entire field value MUST be ignored (i.e., treated as if the field were not present in the section).
-This is intentionally strict, to improve interoperability and safety, and specifications referencing this document are not allowed to loosen this requirement.
+If parsing fails -- including when calling another algorithm -- the entire field value MUST be ignored (i.e., treated as if the field were not present in the section), unless the field definition specifies another behavior.
+It is RECOMMENDED that fields not modify this requirement, as it enhances interoperability and safety.

 Note that this requirement does not apply to an implementation that is not parsing the field; for example, an intermediary is not required to strip a failing field from a message before forwarding it.